 Make a delicious strawberry compote yourself from frozen or fresh strawberries, chia seeds, and sweetening.

-To make this chia strawberry jam warm in a small saucepan 1 cup of mashed strawberries, 1 tbsp chia seeds, and 2 tbsp of maple syrup or other sweeteners.
+To make this chia strawberry jam warm in a small saucepan 1 cup of mashed strawberries, 1 tablespoon chia seeds, and 2 tablespoon of maple syrup or other sweeteners.
 Cook for 2 minutes and let it cool down.

 The chia seeds swell, so give it a good stir.
 This stores for up to a week in the fridge.